 - a.
-Ambatovy is a joint venture enterprise held by two shareholders: Sumitomo Corporation and Korea Mine Rehabilitation and Mineral Resources Corporation (also known as KOMIR).
-Ambatovy is comprised of two companies: Ambatovy Minerals S.A.
-(AMSA) and Dynatec Madagascar S.A.
-(DMSA), established and incorporated in Madagascar and which, together, are responsible for the day-to-day operations.
-AMSA is the holder of the mining title and operates the Mine Site.
-DMSA manages the Plant Site and all the activities related to it, including the Pipeline. - b.
-RMI CID number for Cobalt: 003232 RMI CID number for Nickel: 003968 - c.
+Ambatovy is a joint venture between Sumitomo Corporation (Japan) and the Korea Mine Rehabilitation and Mineral Resources Corporation (KOMIR).
+Ambatovy is a fully integrated project with a laterite mine, operated by Ambatovy Madagascar S.A (AMSA) in Moramanga, supplying through a 217km pipeline, raw ore to the metallurgical plant operated by Dynatec Madagascar S.A (DMSA) in Toamasina.
+Together, AMSA and DMSA operate under the unified name "Ambatovy." - RMI CID number for Cobalt: 003232 RMI CID number for Nickel: 003968 - c.
 The company's Mine Site is located just north of the town of Moramanga, Madagascar, approximately 80 km east of the country's capital.
 The company's Plant Site, comprised of a Processing Plant and a Refinery, is located at Toamasina, Madagascar.
 A 217 km closed Pipeline connects the Mine with the Refinery and is operated exclusively by Ambatovy.
 An auxiliary office in Antananarivo provides administrative, legal and communications support to both locations and serves as a liaison with government offices and international organizations as well as with the media and business sectors.
 Ambatovy also operates a port facility and a Tailings Management Facility. - d.
-The materials produced are Class 1 (99.9%) Nickel briquettes and pure (99.9%) Cobalt briquettes or powder.
-By-products of the refining process are Ammonium Sulphate and Copper-Zinc alloy.
-No external ore is used.
+The outcomes of the refinery are qualified as a Class 1 (99.9 %) Nickel briquettes and pure (99.9%) Cobalt or powder.
+By-product of the refining process are Ammonium Sulphate and Copper Zinc alloy.
+No external ore is introduced.
 The ore body at our Mine consists of two lateritic ore deposits, entirely and exclusively located in Madagascar: the Ambatovy and Analamay deposits.
-The nickel and cobalt feed, sourced solely from our own mining operations, is delivered as slurry from the Mine to the Plant Site through the 217 km closed pipeline. - e.
-This is the first "Step 5" report and it coincides with the period of the Conformity Certificates issued to Ambatovy by RMI.
-The period is 13 April 2022 through 13 April 2023.
-As the re-certification audit by RMI is scheduled for 11-12 September 2023, this report is extended through to 25 August 2023 (to be uploaded on the RMI-RMAP audit platform).
-Subsequent reports will follow the calendar year, with the exception of the next report which will cover the period 1 October 2023 through 31 December 2024.
+The nickel and cobalt feed, sourced solely from our own mining operations.
+The ore is delivered as slurry from the Mine to the Plant Site through the 217 km closed pipeline. - e.
+This is the second Annual Ambatovy due Diligence "OECD Step 5" report covering the period of January 1, 2023 to December 31, 2023.